 The entry to Log:

-Character education are sessions that are designed and delivered in a manner that will help students develop variously as moral, civic, well mannered, behaved, non-bullying, healthy, critical, successful, traditional, compliant and socially acceptable beings.
+Character education is sessions that are designed and delivered in a manner that will help students develop variously as moral, civic, well mannered, behaved, non-bullying, healthy, critical, successful, traditional, compliant and socially acceptable beings.

 Character education is a teaching method that fosters the development of ethical and responsible individuals by teaching them about the good values that people should have.
 It teaches the students the values of caring about other people, honesty, responsibility, and other important traits that make for an upstanding young adult.